 - 30 MC’s to Liberal Arts Electives and

 - 50 MC’s to the Major (including a 10 MC Capstone project);

 LKYSPP – 56MCs

 - 20 MCs will be devoted to modules in a specialisation and

 - 12 MC of free electives.

-A typical Semester Abroad student will have to continue to take 4 courses at the overseas institution that will be recognized as contributing to his/her Major at Yale-NUS College.
+A typical Semester Abroad student will have to continue to take 4 courses at the overseas institution that will be recognised as contributing to his/her Major or elective requirements at Yale-NUS College.
 The two Common Curriculum courses (Historical Immersion and Current Issues) will then be taken in Semester 1 of Year 3 and 4.